ed3/ckeditorfa/README.md

-# ckeditorfa v.2.0
+# ckeditorfa v.5.11.2
-ckeditor fontAwesome plugin
+ckeditor fontAwesome 5 plugin (fontAwesome v.5.11.2)

 # settings
-1. add in your html page font-awesome.min.css
+1. add in your html page all.min.css
 2. add in your config.js from ckeditor folder:
    - config.extraPlugins = 'ckeditorfa';
-   - config.contentsCss = '/{your_path}/font-awesome.min.css';
+   - config.contentsCss = '/{your_path}/all.min.css';

-# info
-ckeditorfa is former ckeditor_fa [https://github.com/ArmGono/ckeditor_fa]